-There are a plethora of commercial freeze dried and dehydrated pack meals available.
+There is a plethora of commercial freeze-dried and dehydrated pack meals available.
 I’d avoid heavy cans and jars.

 I’m a hiker and I pack a lot differently when hiking.
 I pack a lot of dehydrated foods that I dehydrate myself.
 I also hike with a lot of pre-packaged foods like tuna, pb&j, spam singles, ramen noodles, coffee, tea, etc..

 I’ve also been known to bring along a big fat juicy steak and baked potato (frozen before the hike) for that first night on a multi-day hike.

 I’m in enjoyment mode when hiking, not survival mode.
 Although, there have been times when hiking came pretty close to feeling like a survival moment.